kkadir/custom-policy-provider-demo/README.md

 # Custom Policy Provider Demo

-This repo is a part of the ASP.NET Core: Custom Authorization Policies With Multiple Requirements article published at &lt;url>
+This repo is a part of the ASP.NET Core: Custom Authorization Policies With Multiple Requirements article published at https://link.medium.com/FBlQWWfQy4

 ## Running The Demo Application